 It seems to me that would permit of short notice; it could a[l]most be simultaneous.
-Therefore, I did not think that any change was needed in that.
+Therefore, I did not think that any change was needed in that.183

-163. Regarding prior consultation, the rapporteur noted that new text had been added to Article 29 that would allow action without prior consultation in exceptional circumstances.
-After the rapporteur finished going over Article 29, the United Kingdom once again expressed concerns with the prior notice requirement of Article 29.
-Specifically, the U.K. asserted that "it is difficult to insist that there must always be prior notice."
-In the view of the U.K., for some countries it would "be extremely difficult to give prior notice" under certain conditions.
-Thus, the U.K. suggested amending Article 29 so that "there might be an obligation on a country which acts without giving notice to agree to immediate consultation on request."
-Further, if a country took action without giving notice, the U.K. suggested that:
+172. Regarding prior consultation, the rapporteur noted that new text had been added to Article 29 that would allow action without prior consultation in exceptional circumstances.184 After the rapporteur finished going over Article 29, the United Kingdom once again expressed concerns with the prior notice requirement of Article 29.185 Specifically, the U.K. asserted that "it is difficult to insist that there must always be prior notice."186 In the view of the U.K., for some countries it would "be extremely difficult to give prior notice" under certain conditions.187 Thus, the U.K. suggested amending Article 29 so that "there might be an obligation on a country which acts without giving notice to agree to immediate consultation on request."188 Further, if a country took action without giving notice, the U.K. suggested that:

 If countries ask for consultation, that country [i.e., country taking action without providing prior notice] should be under an obligation to enter into consultation immediately.
-It might be worthwhile to insert a clause to this effect to the draft.
+It might be worthwhile to insert a clause to this effect to the draft.189

-164. After a discussion among the drafters on the U.K.'s suggestion, Canada suggested that it would be helpful for the drafters to hear from the United States since Article 29 was based on a
+173. After a discussion among the drafters on the U.K.'s suggestion, Canada suggested that it would be helpful for the drafters to hear from the United States since Article 29 was based on a safeguard provision used by the United States in U.S. trade agreements.190 In response, the United States observed that the United States had "been including clauses similar to this in agreements for a long time" and that, in the United States, "they have almost never been invoked, but they have been there in case the emergency should arise, which gives some

-&lt;sup>170 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
-14, 1946), at 9 (US-210).

-&lt;sup>171 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
-14, 1946), at 9 (US-211).

-&lt;sup>172 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
+185 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
 14, 1946), at 13 (US-211).

-&lt;sup>173 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
+186 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
 14, 1946), at 13 (US-211).

-&lt;sup>174 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
+187 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
 14, 1946), at 13 (US-211).

-&lt;sup>175 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (Nov.
+188 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (Nov.
 14, 1946), at 13 (emphasis added) (US-211).

-&lt;sup>176 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (Nov.
+189 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (Nov.
 14, 1946), at 13 (emphasis added) (211).

+190 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
+14, 1946), at 15-16 (US-211).

+183 First Session of the Preparatory Committee of the International Conference on Trade and Employment, Verbatim Report, E/PC/T/C.II/PRO/PV/11, (emphasis added) (Nov.
+14, 1946), at 9 (US-210).